p13tarunkk/p13tarunkk.github.io/_posts/2019-10-24-colors-scheme.md

 - User Experience
 ---

-Colors have a very strong effect in evoking emotions in human mind.
-Everyone have different favourites in colors but various trends could easily be identified across populations.
+Colors have a very strong effect in evoking emotions in the human mind.
+Everyone has different favourites in colors but various trends could easily be identified across populations.
 Careers are built on colors and a Product Manager also can not spare himself from their understanding.

 * White - Trust, Purity
 <br/>White, the most famous backdrop color means purity, innocence and openness